nejc-k/meme-stable/backend/README.md

 pip install -r req.txt
 ```

+#### Custom stable diffusion model

+Put all files from [google drive folder](https://drive.google.com/drive/folders/113-5yBivNFYdn-lx2h640-UWgWRSd-D6?usp=sharing) into `./backend/meme_model`, so the python script can read the model and generate images.

 ### MongoDB

 In case you are not running a local instance of MongoDB, you can use provided `docker-compose.yml` file to build and run Docker container with MongoDB inside.
 IN such case run the command: